 - Customers have complete authority over whether they should be called or not.
 Customer’s consent is retained when the user changes their device.

-Call centers are required to follow these regulations as instructed by the state and the industry.
+Contact centers are required to follow these regulations as instructed by the state and the industry.
 Failing to meet these requirements can land any contact center and its partnering businesses in legal trouble.
 It is a huge blow to the contact center and its accomplices.

 Author Bio: Sweta is a passionate technical writer with experience in digital marketing.
 Outside work, she is a devoted Esports advocate.